usnistgov/Q-SLAW/README.md

 ## Other links
 For the data used in the development and calibration of the model see: <add data doi here>.

-The initial publication this is develop for is: J Tao**, AK Landauer∗∗, Z Yan∗∗, X Li, C Franck, DL Henann "Large-deformation constitutive modeling of viscoelastic foams: Application to a open-cell foam material" (In preperation). (** = equal contribution)
+The initial publication this is develop for is: J Tao**, AK Landauer∗∗, Z Yan∗∗, X Li, C Franck, DL Henann "Large-deformation constitutive modeling of viscoelastic foams: Application to a open-cell foam material" (In preperation)

 Please cite as:
-> [add code citation/doi here].
+> Alexander Landauer (2024), Code for qDIC-based Strain Localization Analysis with Wavelets (Q-SLAW), National Institute of Standards and Technology, https://doi.org/10.18434/mds2-3141.

 ## Contact and support